-A. SIMULATION SETUP
+A. Simulation Setup

 Simulation in this work includes two parts: traffic simulation and network simulation.
-Vehicle traffic traces are generated by Simulation of Urban MObility (SUMO) [39] and they are processed with an event-driven network simulation program implemented in MATLAB [40].
+Vehicle traffic traces are generated by Simulation of Urban MObility (SUMO) [41] and they are processed with event-driven network simulation program implemented in MATLAB [42].